|Employer||Irish National Opera|

 Experience and Skills:

-- Minimum 5 years experience working in the arts, the not-for-profit or related sector
+• 3 years experience working in the arts, non-profit or related sector

-- Impeccable written communications skills including correspondence, reports and proposals
+• Impeccable written and oral communications skills including correspondence, reports and proposals

-- Focused self-starter with ability to work collaboratively with teams
+• Focused self-starter with ability to work collaboratively with teams • Strategic mindset

 FOR FURTHER INFORMATION AND APPLICATION DETAILS, PLEASE CONSULT THE ACCOMPANYING CANDIDATE INFORMATION PACK